quang-do-se/aws-certs/devops/tmp/study.md

 - `EBS` vs. `EFS` vs. `S3`
   - `EBS` is a high-performance per-instance block storage system designed to act as storage for a single EC2 instance (most of the time).
-  - `EFS` is a highly scalable file storage system designed to provide flexible storage for **multiple EC2 instances**.
+  - `EFS` is a highly scalable file storage system designed to provide flexible storage for **multiple EC2 instances**. (multiple EC2 instances can access the same EFS)
   - `S3` is an object storage system, designed to provide archiving and data control options and to interface with other services **beyond** EC2.
 It’s also useful for storing static html pages and shared storage for applications.

 - AWS Batch has a delay of an hour?